 1 egg yolk, beaten slightly with 1 tsp water for egg wash

 Chop peanuts in food chopper until very fine and loose and when the mixture starts to become slightly sticky.

 Mix the ground peanut, sugar, and flour together until well combined.
 Cut the shortening into mixture until fine bits.
 Slowly add the peanut oil and mix well, until the mixture begins to come together – stop adding the oil at this point.

 Brush the sides below the indentation or around the peanut with the egg wash.

 Bake at 350 degrees F (180 degrees C) on middle rack for 20 minutes or until brown – check and watch out for burning after 15 minutes and rotate baking tray position if needed be.
-Check around the bottom of cookie for burning and remove if you smell burning).
+Check around the bottom of cookie for burning and remove if you smell burning.
 Remove from oven, take the parchment paper with the cookies off pan, and let cool.
 When cool, store in airtight container.

 3 thoughts on “Peanut Cookies”

 Reblogged this on Wong Eats.

 Gong xi fa cai 🙂 Makes me crave those cookies, I’d better make some!
 Thanks for posting.

 You are welcome.
 I hope the cookies turn out well.